Traditional rum balls recipe

 Ingredients

-- 12 ounces vanilla wafer cookies, 1 box of cookies
+- 12 ounces vanilla wafer cookies 1 box of cookies

-- 1 1/4 cup pecans, toasted
+- 1 1/4 cups pecans or walnuts toasted // 175g

-- 1/2 tsp salt
+- 1/2 tsp. salt

-- 1/2 tsp allspice, ground
+- 1/2 tsp. ground allspice

-- 1/2 cup dark rum
+- 1/2 cup dark rum // 120ml

-- 2 tbsp light corn syrup
+- 2 tbsp. light corn syrup

-- 1/2 cup granulated sugar
+- 1/2 cup granulated sugar // 100g optional *see note

 Instructions

 - In the bowl of a food processor, process vanilla wafers and pecans until finely ground.
 Set aside.
-(You may have to do this batches if you have a smaller food processor)
+(You may have to do this batches if you have a smaller food processor) *If you do not have a food processor, place them in a zip top bag and crush them with a rolling pin.

 - In a large bowl, sift together 1 cup powdered sugar, salt and allspice.

-- Chill in the refrigerator for 30 minutes.
-Combine remaining 1/2 cup of powdered sugar and granulated sugar in a shallow bowl and set aside.
+- Combine remaining 1/2 cup of powdered sugar and granulated sugar, if using, in a shallow bowl and set aside.

 - Scoop out tablespoon portions, roll into balls and toss to coat in sugar mixture.